Gauge-invariant theory of truncated quantum light-matter interactions in arbitrary media: introduction

-In this paper, we accomplish this task by quantizing the electromagnetic fields in the presence of both a material medium reservoir field (the ``passive'' component), and free charged particles (the ``active'' component), the latter of which can interact with the electromagnetic fields with arbitrary strength, permitting a future treatment of USC.
-Using a $c$-number quantization function method by Woolley~\cite{Woolley1999Jan}, {\it we quantize in a way which does not require choosing a specific gauge, allowing us to derive manifestly gauge-invariant models} which incorporate a broad class of gauges, including the most commonly used gauges in quantum optics: the Coulomb and multipolar (dipole) gauges.
+In this paper, we accomplish this task by quantizing the electromagnetic fields in the presence of both a material medium reservoir field (the ``passive'' component), and free charged particles (the ``active'' component), the latter of which can interact with the electromagnetic fields with arbitrary strength, allowing one to study USC effects.
+Using a $c$-number quantization function method by Woolley~\cite{Woolley1999Jan}, {\it we quantize in a way which does not require choosing a specific gauge, allowing us to derive manifestly gauge-invariant models} which incorporate a broad class of gauges, including the most commonly used gauges in quantum optics: the Coulomb and multipolar (or dipole, when using a dipole approximation) gauges.
 We show explicitly the validity of previous theoretical works on restoring gauge invariance, and shed light on the non-relativistic limit of their application.

 Our results provide a rigorous and gauge-invariant framework for describing light-matter interactions in the USC regime from a first-principles approach, for arbitrary media, and one that can still take advantage of a reduced description of the medium in terms of a linear susceptibility function.
 We stress that from a theoretical perspective, our results need not be implemented in the context of a macroscopically quantized medium, and indeed the formalism also applies for free space quantization, but the presence of a medium (generally one that supports resonant modes) is necessary to reach the USC regime in practice in optical systems.